rwcitek/StructureAndInterpretationOfComputerShells-Nushell/ProblemsAndCaveats.md

 Note: while this might break your muscle memory,  the sort command is more flexible with its many  more options.

+## Alias command is hindered

+If you try to alias a complex set of commands you will get an error telling you that  you can only alias commands and their options and parameters.

+The only way around this is to create your own custum commands.

 ## Documentation issues

 Note: The Command reference  page See [Links.md](Links.md)